basterboy/mcp-zephyr-scale-cloud/README.md

 - 📊 **Issue Link Coverage** - Comprehensive Jira issue link coverage tracking

-### Environment Variable Fallback

-Many tools now support automatic project key resolution.
-If you have access to multiple projects, you can set `ZEPHYR_SCALE_DEFAULT_PROJECT_KEY` to avoid specifying the project key in every tool call.
-Tools like `get_test_cases`, `get_folders`, and others will automatically use this default when no explicit project key is provided.

 ## Installation

 ### Option 1: Install from GitHub Releases (Recommended)